compressbronze/zs/README.md

 ```
 This launches a terminal user interface (tui) that explains the available features.

-If you run the program as a binary, you will most likely need to set the data directory that contains JSON files to search.
-The files `organaization.json`, `tickets.json`, and `users.json` MUST be present in that directory.
+The files `organaization.json`, `tickets.json`, and `users.json` MUST be present in that data directory.

 # Demo
 <img width="1200" src="./demo/demo.gif" />